UFC Fight Night: Rivera vs. Moraes: Predictions & Analysis

 A few statistical edges stand out.
 Arce throws significantly more leather — a 0.2 sig. strike per minute gap.
 Teymur is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Arce has tighter striking defense, making opponents miss more often.

 The Pick: Julio Arce over Daniel Teymur.
-We're leaning Arce here at 68%, a solid but not overwhelming edge.
-Notably, the betting market has Arce at 63% implied while our model sees 68% — a 5-point disagreement that could signal value.
+The model is firm on this one: Arce at 77%.
+Notably, the betting market has Arce at 63% implied while our model sees 77% — a 14-point disagreement that could signal value.

 Sam Alvey vs Gian Villante